Which inspection must be completed before concrete can be poured for a foundation?

 Why the Other Options Are Wrong

-Option B: Rough-in inspection
+Option B: Final inspection

 Rough-in inspection occurs much later in the construction process, typically after framing is complete and before drywall installation.
 This inspection covers mechanical, electrical, and plumbing systems that are installed within the walls and has no relevance to foundation concrete pouring.

-Option C: Final inspection
+Option C: Framing inspection

 Framing inspection occurs after the foundation is complete and the structural framing is installed.
 This inspection verifies lumber sizes, connections, and structural elements of the frame, but it cannot occur until after the foundation concrete has been poured, cured, and is ready to support the structure.